CRINC2022/CRINC2022/README.md

-# Category Regularization and Instance Noise-Cleaning for Webly Supervised Fine-Grained Recognition
+# Group benefits Instance for Data Purification

 Introduction
 ------------
-This is the source code for our paper **Category Regularization and Instance Noise-Cleaning for Webly Supervised Fine-Grained Recognition**
+This is the source code for our paper **Group benefits Instance for Data Purification**

 Network Architecture
 --------------------